JetBrains/compose-multiplatform/examples/interop/uikit-in-compose/README.md

 # UIKit in Compose

-This example shows how to use function `UIKitView(...)` in Compose to display native iOS UIKit UIView.
+Example show how to use UIKitView in Compose application.
+Pay attention to file [main.ios.kt](shared%2Fsrc%2FiosMain%2Fkotlin%2Fmain.ios.kt)